wur-bioinformatics/introduction-to-bioinformatics/week1.md

 ### UniProt

 There is lots of information available for proteins, such as sequence information, domains, expression, or 3D structure.
-The aim of the Universal Protein Resource ([UniProt](https://www.uniprot.org/)) is to prove a comprehensive resource for proteins and their annotation.
+The aim of the Universal Protein Resource ([UniProt](https://www.uniprot.org/)) is to provide a comprehensive resource for proteins and their annotation.
 UniProt contains three databases ({numref}`uniprot`):

-- UniProt Knowledgebase (UniProtKB) - see below
+- UniProt Knowledgebase (UniProtKB) - see below.
-- UniProt Reference Clusters (UniRef) - clusters of protein sequences at 100%, 90%, and 50% identity
+- UniProt Reference Clusters (UniRef) - clusters of protein sequences at 100%, 90%, and 50% identity.
-- UniProt Archive (UniParc) - non-redundant archive of publicly available protein sequences seen across different databases
+- UniProt Archive (UniParc) - non-redundant archive of publicly available protein sequences seen across different databases.

 :::{figure} images/Week1/uniprot.jpg
 :alt: Overview of UniProt